Fearless (Jazmine Sullivan album)

 Fearless is the debut studio album by American singer-songwriter Jazmine Sullivan.
 It was released on September 23, 2008, through J Records.
 Production for the album took place during 2007 to 2008 and was handled by several record producers, including Missy Elliott, Stargate, Carvin & Ivan, Wyclef Jean, Jack Splash and Salaam Remi.

 The album debuted at number six on the US Billboard 200 chart, selling 65,000 copies in its first week.
 It also produced three singles that attained respectable charting on Billboards Hot 100 chart.
 Upon its release, Fearless received generally positive reviews from most music critics who complimented its production and Sullivan's vocals, comparing her to female R&B artists such as Alicia Keys and Lauryn Hill.
-The album earned Sullivan seven Grammy Award nominations and has sold 517,000 copies in the United States and since been certified platinum by the Recording Industry Association of America (RIAA) for exceeded sales of one million units.
+The album earned Sullivan seven Grammy Award nominations and has sold 517,000 copies in the United States, having since been certified platinum by the Recording Industry Association of America (RIAA) for exceeded sales of one million units.